Induced subgraphs of graphs with large chromatic number. IV. Consecutive holes: Abstract

 \section{Abstract}

 A {\em hole} in a graph is an induced subgraph which is a cycle of length at least four.
 We prove that for all $\nu>0$, every triangle-free graph with sufficiently large chromatic number contains holes of $\nu$ consecutive lengths.
-In particular, this implies the first case of a well-known conjecture of Gy\'arf\'as~\cite{gyarfas}: for all $\ell$, every triangle-free graph with sufficiently large chromatic number has an odd hole of length at least $\ell$.